 The black and brown communities have suffered the most under cannabis prohibition and the racially-disparate enforcement of the “war on drugs”.
 Tea Pad is change maker.
-Proceeds of all Tea Pad events fund the Tea Pad Scholarship for Black Entrepreneurship.
+Proceeds of all Tea Pad events fund The Pad Scholarship for Minority Entrepreneurship.
 The Scholarship will provide the student the opportunity to learn skills necessary to become a leader, an innovator and an entrepreneur.

-Tea Pad December 17, 2019 features keynote speaker Corey Barnette who will kick off a provocative conversation on what social justice in the cannabis industry should look like.
+December 17, 2019 Tea Pad went to Washington, DC and featured keynote speaker Corey Barnette.
+Corey kicked off a provocative conversation on what social justice in the cannabis industry should look like.
 Nationally, less than 1% of licensed cannabis businesses are owned by African Americans.
 Corey is a multi-state license holder with two in Washington, DC.
 He’s a valued member of the Tea Pad Advisory Board.

-Delegate Cheryl Glenn (D-MD) joined Tea Pad along with some of her legislative colleagues, cannabis business leaders, regulators, and industry hopefuls at Tea Pad in Baltimore.
-Delegate was recognized for her tireless efforts towards sensible cannabis legislation in Maryland.
-She shared some of her thoughts on the current state of Maryland’s cannabis industry and her hopes for the future.
-Her contributions include:
+Former–Delegate Cheryl Glenn joined Tea Pad along with some of her legislative colleagues, cannabis business leaders, regulators, and industry hopefuls at Tea Pad in Baltimore.
+Glenn was recognized for her tireless efforts towards sensible cannabis legislation in Maryland.

 On October 3rd, 2019, Natalie D. Eddington, PhD, FAAPS, FCP, professor and dean and executive director of the university regional partnerships at the University of Maryland, Baltimore joined cannabis industry professionals and industry curious at Tea Pad in Baltimore as she shared some of her professional experiences as a woman of color in science, the challenges starting the graduate program and its focus on professional workforce development for the medical cannabis industry.